QiaLin/FreshStart-2025/README.md

 By default, this will start the server at http://127.0.0.1:5000/.
 Step 4: Verify the Backend

-Test the backend by accessing its endpoints through Postman, a browser, or by connecting it with the frontend.
-Ensure it’s working as expected before proceeding.
 3. Set Up the Frontend (React)